PencilCode/reference/documents/turtle/await.html.md

 `await read defer()` is an easy way to wait for an input from the user.

+### Simple Turtle Control Menu

-Input the following commands to control the turtle.
+Input the following commands to control the turtle in the example below.

 fd: move forward 50<br>
 bk: move backward 50<br>